NaitLee/Cat-Printer/README.md

 pip3 install pyobjc bleak
 ```

-After that, fetch & use a "bare" release:
+After that, fetch & use a “bare” release:
 ```bash
 python3 server.py
 ```